emilyriehl/infinity-cosmos/ANNOUNCEMENT.md

 This project is being co-lead by @**Dom Verity** and @**Mario Carneiro**, though my hope is to spare them some of the day-to-day burdens by serving as project manager.
 I'm relatively new to Lean, however, so advice from more experienced folks is **especially welcome.**

-If you're interesting in hearing more or contributing to the development of this project, please join us in the #**InfinityCosmos** stream!
+If you're interesting in hearing more or contributing to the development of this project, please join us in the #**Infinity-Cosmos** stream!